WimTenBrink/Miranda-Noor/README.md

     - Click "Save & Close".

     Your key will be saved in your browser's local storage for future sessions.

-4.  **Run the application:**
-    Since this is a static web application, you can serve it with any simple HTTP server.
-We recommend using `serve`.
-    ```sh
-    npx serve
-    ```
-    The server will start and provide you with a local URL (e.g., `http://localhost:3000`).
-Open this URL in your web browser.

 ## Project Structure